Al-Wasat Party: Recognition

 Al-Wasat was granted official recognition on 19 February 2011 after a court in Cairo approved its establishment.
 The court's ruling was handed down in the wake of the Egyptian Revolution of 2011, and made al-Wasat the first new party to gain official status after the resignation of President Hosni Mubarak.
 Its newly acquired official status allowed al-Wasat to compete in the next parliamentary election, and made it the first legal party in Egypt with an Islamic background.

 Ideology

-The party asserts that its aim is to promote a tolerant version of Islam with liberal tendencies.
-Its founder Mady highlights as proof of this openness the fact that two Copts and three women are among the party's 24 top members.
 According to the Carnegie Endowment for International Peace, al-Wasat "seeks to interpret Islamic sharia principles in a manner consistent with the values of a liberal democratic system.
 Although al-Wasat advocates a political system that is firmly anchored in Islamic law, it also views sharia principles as flexible and wholly compatible with the principles of pluralism and equal citizenship rights."
 The party's manifesto accepts the right of a Christian to become head of state in a Muslim-majority country.
 Its founder Mady likens its ideology to that of the Turkish Justice and Development Party (AKP).